ouonline/emacs-company-ofc/README.md

-# Intruduction
+# Overview

 These are fuzzy completion backends for [company-mode](https://github.com/company-mode/company-mode) of [Emacs](https://www.gnu.org/software/emacs/).

-`company-ofc` is for general purpose completion and `company-ofc-path` for path completion.
+`company-ofc` is for general purpose completions and `company-ofc-path` for path completions.

-# Installation
+# Installations

 ```lisp
 ;; company mode settings example